What is “MRC”?

 Using Excel to Create an MRC File

-Using Excel, or any other spreadsheet program, makes it easier to work with MRC files.
+Using Excel (or any other spreadsheet program) makes it easier to work with MRC files.
 Rows and columns are visually distinguishable, and it is easy to sort rows by any column (remember that a requirement of our MRC-TBX conversion script is that MRC rows be sorted by ID).
 Try opening Excel and pasting in some of the data from this tutorial.
-Excel automatically splits text on tab characters, so copying and pasting
+Excel automatically splits text on tab characters, so copying and pasting the following line into Excel will result in three separate columns:

 C002en2 partOfSpeech noun